-The Yellow Wood Project is currently 100% volunteer-run.
+The Yellow Wood Project is an early-stage, 100% volunteer-run nonprofit.

 Elizabeth (Lizzie) McKee